 Bottom line: The Samsung RF261BEAESR is a highly functional refrigerator with a modern and simple design

 I know how frustrating it can be to shop for a fridge since I recently went through the process myself.
-There are so many options and the reviews online for almost every single fridge are include many 5 stars along with many 0 or 1 star.
+There are so many options, and the reviews online for almost all fridges are mixed.
 It’s hard to tell if people are just unlucky with the particular unit they purchased or if there are real issues with it.

-I personally own the Samsung RF261BEAESR and this review is based purely on my experience.
+I own the Samsung RF261BEAESR, and this review is based purely on my experience.
 I hope the details in this article shed help clarify any questions you have about this particular appliance.
 If you have any other specific questions, feel free to post a comment or contact me directly.